11 Tips For Saving Money You Might Not Have Thought Of

 7. Mint is good for low-balance and excessive spending alerts, though.

-When your bank account dips below a certain amount, Mint can send you an email or push notification if your bank doesn’t already do so, which Khalfani-Fox recommends to avoid overdraft fees.
+When your bank account dips below a certain amount, Mint can send you an email or push notification if your bank doesn’t already do so, which Khalfani-Cox recommends to avoid overdraft fees.
 You can adjust Mint notifications on your account’s settings page.

 8. Eliminate “mindless” spending by putting up visual reminders of what you’re saving for.